 Nailing the Pre-launch Campaign

-A project creator’s pre-launch strategies are a crucial determinant in their campaign’s success.
+A creator’s pre-launch strategies are a crucial determinant in their campaign’s success.
 Yet these activities — which include email marketing, social media promotion, lead-gathering, and so on — are often the most time-consuming.

 “One of the biggest places we feel people do not put enough emphasis on is in the pre-launch, so most of our system is focused on properly preparing the project by building all the marketing assets you need,” Pecota says.
-This includes making hundreds of digital ads — crafting the headline copy, body copy, and imagery — and defining the audience that the PC should be targeting.
+This includes making hundreds of digital ads — crafting the headline copy, body copy, and imagery — and defining the audience that the creator should be targeting.
 LaunchBoom sends traffic down two to five funnels and makes different landing pages to test different hypotheses to determine the campaign’s ideal target audience.

 LaunchBoom builds lead generation campaigns designed to get email signups from the target demographic, and “from there we send an automated follow-up response, which essentially welcomes them to the community”, Pecota says.
-LaunchBoom’s approach to email marketing is highly personalized— any correspondence is tailored to come directly from the project creator, lending a more authentic touch.
+LaunchBoom’s approach to email marketing is highly personalized— any correspondence is tailored to come directly from the creator, lending a more authentic touch.

 Social Media Advertising